-To build on this success, Croydon Council has just appointed Paula Murray as its new cultural director, ensuring regeneration is not just about shiny new buildings but about creating a new cultural capital for south London.
+To build on this success, Croydon Council has appointed Paula Murray as its cultural director.

-For many years known as a great exporter of talent, courtesy of the unique Brit School whose talented students feature at various events throughout the borough, a whole host of grassroots activities have emerged in recent years.
+The town has long been known as a great exporter of talent, courtesy of the unique Brit School whose talented students feature at various events throughout the borough, and a whole host of grassroots activities have emerged in recent years.

 Cultural highlights include the annual Croydon Heritage Festival, a rooftop cinema on a town centre car park, the Pearl Izumi Cycle Race, the Croydon Food Festival – highlighting the outstanding eateries in the town’s restaurant quarter, food and drink destination Boxpark, the ancient Surrey Street Market and Matthew’s Yard – a focal point for the grassroots arts community.